adon-cloudcannon/landing-page-test/src/collections/ssg-pages/jekyll.md

                       for your marketing team and content editors.

-                      * Use custom components to build new Hugo site pages visually.
+                      * Use custom components to build new Jekyll site pages visually.

                       * Share and review changes with a preview site.